DDNStorage/git-hooks/README.md

 ## Troubleshooting
-![Error message](doc/error_msg.png "Error message shown commit message is not compliant") You should see this error popup if your commit message is wrong.
+![Error message](doc/error_msg.png "Error message shown commit message is not compliant")

+You should see this error popup if you tried to merge your PR and your commit message is wrong.
 What you have to do is refresh your browser page (`F5`) to go back to this situation:
-![attempt merge](doc/attempt_merge.png "Squash and Merge dialog") Click on `Squash and merge` button, to see next dialog:
+![attempt merge](doc/attempt_merge.png "Squash and Merge dialog")

+Click on `Squash and merge` button, to see next dialog:
-![change message](doc/change_msg.png "Fix you commit message") Fix you commit message and click `Attempt squash and merge` button.
+![change message](doc/change_msg.png "Fix you commit message")

+Fix you commit message and click `Attempt squash and merge` button.
-![valid message](doc/valid_msg.png "Valid commit message") If your commit message is valid, PR will be merge.
+![valid message](doc/valid_msg.png "Valid commit message")

+If your commit message is valid, PR will be merge.
 Otherwise, you will have to do that process again until message is correct.